Lungile Shongwe

-Lungile Shongwe (born 1983) - South African film and theater actress.
+Lungile Shongwe (born 1983) is a South African film and theater actress.
 She is known for playing in a movie "In Desert and Wilderness" (2001) of a director Gavin Hood.
 In the film she starred alongside other South African actor, Mzwandile Ngubeni.
 In preparation for the role of Mea - just like Mzwandile Ngubeni - she had to learn Polish dialogues, although she did not know before the Polish language.